The Mystery of Female Ejaculate

 We are all pretty used to male ejaculate (aka “cum”).
-Men see their own ejaculate on a regular basis, at the moment of orgasm, or on their partner’s body after sex or a sock/towel after masturbation.
+Female ejaculate, however, is another story.
+Men see their own on a regular basis, at the moment of orgasm or on their partner’s body after sex or a sock/towel after masturbation.

 Women often see male ejaculate during oral sex or somewhere on their body or sheets after sex.
 And we all see it in almost any scene in adult movies, commonly called the ‘money shot’ because an adult film does not make money without it.
 There is even a genre dedicated to men showing off their life-giving liquid to one central lady who is happily lapping it up – called bukkake.